 Palembang spreads over an area of about 400 sq. km. and is recognized as one of the oldest cities in Indonesia.
 It occupies the lowlands that are situated to the east of the Bukit Barisan Mountains.
 The city is located about 105 kilometres away from the Bangka Strait Coast and lies over the River Musi, the largest river in Sumatra Province.
-Once popular as the Venice of Indonesia, it has since laboured under the brunt of poor infrastructure which has kept tourists away.
-However, it has pulled up its socks and is gearing up to welcome them with better infrastructure and facilities.
+Once popular as the Venice of Indonesia, it has since laboured under the brunt of poor infrastructure which has hindered tourism but a focus on building tourist infrastructure has become a priority in the city.

 Download Palembang PDF Guide